What's at stake as 2 Hong Kong journalists await a verdict in their sedition trial?

 On Dec.
 29 2021, police raided Stand News office.
 The same day, they arrested Chung and Lam alongside four former board members and Chung's wife Chan Pui-Man, a former Apple Daily editor.
 Assets worth about 61 million Hong Kong dollars ($7.8 million) were also frozen, forcing Stand News to close down.

 Of the seven people arrested, only Chung and Lam were later charged in connection to Stand News.
-Chan was charged in the Apple News case and later pleaded guilty.
+Chan was charged in the Apple Daily case and later pleaded guilty.

 Days after Stand News shut down, independent news outlet Citizen News announced it would cease operations, citing the deteriorating media environment and the potential risks to its staff.